d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 ### [**Training**] and Prediction

-Let's train an LSTM as same as what we did in :numref:`sec_gru`, by instantiating the `RNNModelScratch` class as introduced in :numref:`sec_rnn-scratch`.
+Let's train an LSTM as same as what we did in :numref:`sec_gru`, by instantiating the `RNNLMScratch` class as introduced in :numref:`sec_rnn-scratch`.

 ```{.python .input}
 %%tab all